St Peter and St Paul's Church, Mottistone: History

 The church is medieval, dating from the 12th century, by Brian de Insula, lord of Mottistone Manor.
 Much of the current building is from the 15th.
 The Cheke chapel was added in the 16th century, by the Cheke family who became lords of the manor in 1300.
 The chancel was reroofed in 1862, with timber from the Bermudan barque Cedrene which was wrecked nearby.
-The Cedrene was just 16 days old when it wrecked on the shores of the Back of the Wight.
+The Cedrene was 16 days old when it wrecked on the shores of the Back of the Wight.

-"Where the fragrance of Bermuda Cedar still lingers after 100 years... a token of the beauty that was Cedrene."
+Where the fragrance of Bermuda Cedar still lingers after 100 years... a token of the beauty that was Cedrene.

 A Victorian restoration was carried out in 1863, which included the reconstruction of window tracery, nave arches and piers, roofs and walls.

 In 2014 a publicly funded project to improve access to the church for disabled users was carried out.

-Theatre and opera director Sophie Hunter, great-great granddaughter of General J. E. B. Seely, 1st Baron Mottistone, was married to actor Benedict Cumberbatch in the church on 14 February 2015.
+Theatre and opera director Sophie Hunter, great-great-granddaughter of General J. E. B. Seely, 1st Baron Mottistone, was married to actor Benedict Cumberbatch in the church on 14 February 2015.

 The parish is part of the West Wight benefice within the Anglican Diocese of Portsmouth.